 Enjoy the spectacular sight of a gold coach and its mounted escort

 For Danish Royalists the beginning of January is a great treat.
-The many Nytårskure, the New Year Levees, are unique opportunities to witness the age-old traditions with beautiful horses parading the streets practising before the main event and when they escort the Queen in her Gold Coach grand tour on 3 January 2020.
+The many Nytårskure, the New Year Levees, are unique opportunities to witness the age-old traditions with beautiful horses parading the streets practising before the main event and when they escort the Queen in her Gold Coach grand tour beginning of January 2022.

 The article continues below.